 In 2008, we adopted a deferred compensation plan for our then existing executives.
 This plan is intended to provide retirement income to our executive officers.
 It was adopted to offset a reduction in our annual contributions to these executives' accounts under our 401(k) retirement plan that we instituted as a result of the consolidation of our 401(k) plan with similar plans of companies that we acquired.
 Under this plan, we make quarterly credits equal to 8% of the executive's then current base salary to an account on behalf of the executive.
 In addition to these quarterly credits, we may make additional credits in our sole discretion.
-See the description of the deferred compensation plan under the caption Non-Qualified Deferred Compensation Plan Transactions in 2013 for more information.
+See the description of the deferred compensation plan under the caption Non-Qualified Deferred Compensation Plan Transactions in 2014 for more information.
 Executives hired after 2008 do not participate in this plan.
 Except for this plan, our executive officers currently do not receive any benefits, including retirement, medical and dental, life and disability insurance, which are not also available to all of our employees.

-We have no change of control agreements with, or severance plans with respect to, any of our executive officers.
+We currently have no change of control agreements with, or severance plans with respect to, any of our executive officers, however, following a review of market practices and a recommendation by Compensia, the Compensation Committee is considering recommending to the Board that a base level of severance arrangements be considered for our executive officers.